mykelalvis/FT/Traveller/WORKING/Book 1.md

 RANK AND SERVICE SKILLS

 Navy Captain ........... +1 Social
 Navy Admiral. .......... +1 Social
-Marine. ............... .Cutlass-
-Marine Lieutenant. ......
-Revolver-
-Army ..................
-Rifle-
-Army Lieutenant. ..........
-SMG-
-Merchant First Officer'. ......
+Marine. ............... .Cutlass-Marine Lieutenant. ......
+Revolver-Army ..................
+Rifle-Army Lieutenant. ..........
+SMG-Merchant First Officer'. ......
+Pilot-Scout ..................
 Pilot-
-Scout ..................
-Pilot-

 ##### Skills And Benefits

 The skills and benefits which can be acquired during a term of service are of greatly diverse types and values.
-They form an integral part of the player's charac- ter, assisting the referee (and the player) in calculating both general ability and the specific probability of performing certain tasks.
+They form an integral part of the player's charac-ter, assisting the referee (and the player) in calculating both general ability and the specific probability of performing certain tasks.
 There are a finite number of skills listed, and it is possible that one specific skill may be acquired more than once; in such cases, the second acquisition increases the character's expertise in that skill.
-Upon the first acquisition of a skill, the player writes the skill name, followed by a dash and the number 1 (thus: navigation-1).
+Upon the first acquisition of a skill, the player writes the skill name, followed by a dash and the number1 (thus: navigation-1).
-The second time the skill is acquired, the number is increased to show greater ex- pertise (thus: navigation-2).
+The second time the skill is acquired, the number is increased to show greater ex-pertise (thus: navigation-2).
 Additional acquisitions of the same skill will increase this skill level to 3,4, or higher.

 ##### Benefits are of three basic types: characteristic alterations (such as +I strength),

 weapons expertise (such as blade combat), and basic skills (such as navigation).
-Characteristic Alterations: Expressed as an addition (or subtraction) to a charac- ter's ability.
+Characteristic Alterations: Expressed as an addition (or subtraction) to a charac-ter's ability.
 In this category, alterations tend to affect strength, dexterity, or endurance (although some services can affect other abilities as well).
 Characteristic alterations are applied immediately, and require no further attention.
 An example of a characteristic alteration is +I dexterity.
 Weapon Expertise: Expressed as a general trait, such as brawling, blade combat, or gunnery.
-When acquired, the character notes the area of expertise, and immed- iately selects the specific type of skill received.
+When acquired, the character notes the area of expertise, and immed-iately selects the specific type of skill received.
 Thus, if the weapon skill received is gun combat, the character must select which type of gun the expertise is in.
-Gunnery and brawling do not require any selection because they have no sub- divisions.
+Gunnery and brawling do not require any selection because they have no sub-divisions.
 All player-characters have an innate weapon expertise, in all weapons, of zero.
-Acquisition of a weapon skill boosts this to level-I. Additional acquisi- tions of expertise in the same weapon increase the present level by one.
+Acquisition of a weapon skill boosts this to level-I. Additional acquisi-tions of expertise in the same weapon increase the present level by one.

 ##### Brawling: Brawling is a general skill for hand-to-hand combat.
 It includes the